- The prize was established to commemorate the life and work of eminent scientist Professor Christopher J Hewitt

 - It is awarded for exceptional student citizenship in the College of Health and Life Sciences

-Professor Christopher J Hewitt FREng was pro-vice chancellor and executive dean of the School of Life and Health Sciences and professor of biological engineering from November 2014 until July 2019.
+The prize is named after and in tribute of Professor Christopher J Hewitt FREng who was pro-vice chancellor and executive dean of the School of Life and Health Sciences and professor of biological engineering from November 2014 until July 2019.
 Chris sadly passed away on 25 July 2019 at the age of 50; an eminent scientist and truly devoted family man.

 To commemorate Chris’s life and to celebrate the values that he held dear, the Christopher J Hewitt Prize was established in 2021 to recognise exemplary citizenship through support of other students, contribution to the Aston University community or achievement in the face of adversity.

-Professor Anthony Hilton, executive dean of the College of Life and Health Sciences, said: “I was delighted to see Clíona receive the Christopher J Hewitt Prize and to meet her and her nominators at the celebratory summer event.
+Professor Anthony Hilton, executive dean of the College of Life and Health Sciences, said: “I am delighted Hanan is this year’s recipient of the Christopher J Hewitt Prize.
 It makes me exceptionally proud to see members of the College demonstrating the culture and values we hold dear and being held in such high regard by their peers.”

-For more information about studying neuroscience at Aston University please go to our website.
+For more information about the College of Health and Life Sciences please visit our website and for information about studying Pharmacy at Aston University go to our course pages.